-24 lots of the buy side of the simple instrument G5BM May19 is matched against the first leg of the sell side of the incoming inter-product spread order in the instrument G5BMG3BM LOCS G5BM May19 G3BM May19, which is selling 24 lots of G5BM May19, and at the same time
+- 24 lots of the buy side of the simple instrument G5BM May19 are matched against the first leg of the sell side of the incoming inter-product spread order in the instrument G5BMG3BM LOCS G5BM May19 G3BM May19, which is selling 24 lots of G5BM May19 (spread order quantity 24 multiplied by leg ratio 24 and divided by quantity scaling factor 24), and at the same time - 2. the second leg of the sell side of the inter-product spread instrument G5BMG3BM LOCS

-2. the second leg of the sell side of the inter-product spread instrument G5BMG3BM LOCS G5BM May19 G3BM May19, which is buying 1 lot of G3BM May19, is matched against 1 lot of the sell side of the simple instrument G3BM May19.
+G5BM May19 G3BM May19, which is buying 1 lot of G3BM May19 (spread order quantity 24 multiplied by leg ratio 1 and divided by quantity scaling factor 24), is matched against 1 lot of the sell side of the simple instrument G3BM May19.

 If higher quantities are matched, then the leg ratios are taken into account proportionally.
-E.g. 5 lots of G5BMG3BM LOCS G5BM May19 G3BM May19 are matched against 120 lots of G5BM May19 and 5 lots of G3BM May19.
+E.g. 120 lots of G5BMG3BM LOCS G5BM May19 G3BM May19 are matched against 120 lots of G5BM May19 and 5 lots of G3BM May19.

-17.4.2.2 Price and Quantity of a Synthetic Book Path
+17.5.2.2 Price and Quantity of a Synthetic Book Path